snowplow-archive/snowplow.github.com/_posts/2015-11-16-schema-guru-0.4.0-with-apache-spark-support-released.md

 This release lets you run Schema Guru's JSON Schema derivation process as an Apache Spark job - letting you derive your schemas from much larger collections of JSON instances.

-For users of Amazon Web Services we provide a [tasks.py] [tasks-py] file to quickly deploy an EMR cluster and run your Schema Guru job on your JSON instances as stored in Amazon S3.
+For users of Amazon Web Services we provide a [tasks.py] [tasks-py] file to quickly deploy an EMR cluster and run your Schema Guru job against your JSON instances stored in Amazon S3.

 To use this you will need to have [boto] [boto], [pyinvoke] [pyinvoke] and [awscli] [awscli] packages installed.
 If you prefer not to install these manually, they are automatically installed via our Vagrant provisioning: